-Afghan journalist Fatima Faizi and artist Shehzil Malik's coproduced illustrated reportage features interviews from four advocates across the movement speaking out on behalf of millions who cannot, women who are calling for solidarity with their unstoppable resistance - and international action.
+Afghan journalist Fatima Faizi and artist Shehzil Malik's coproduced illustrated reportage reveals that while the Taliban may not have changed, Afghan women certainly have.
+With interviews from four advocates across the movement speaking out on behalf of millions who cannot, women are calling for solidarity with their unstoppable resistance - and international action.